valhalla/valhalla-docs/explorer/tutorial.md

 8. Click the link to `Show route stop patterns` to view the unique combinations of shape lines for trips and stops along this route.
 For this route, there are two patterns, which you can click to see the differences between them.

   ![RouteStopPattern for route 12](/images/mobility-explorer-route12-rsp.png)

-## Extract GeoJSON for this query

-_NOTE: Get GeoJSON, save it into a map._
-_TODO: Add steps about how to save GeoJSON in every section_

 ## Explore transit stops near a location